thornyd/gamefroot-basics-make-a-platform-game/the_game_level.md

 #Editing the Game level

-We want to start off working on the **Game** level, but the level currently open is the Start Screen level.
+We want to start off working on the **Game** level, but the current level open is the Start Screen level.
 (INSERT GIF HERE)

 ![levels](assets/levels.jpeg)